 The steel handlebars stabilize the power auger while drilling to reduce stress on your hands.
 We really loved the primer button and the fingertip throttle trigger.

 Be careful though, since the rubber cover on the on/off rocker switch tends to freeze in super cold temps.
+You can even buy a handy Eskimo carrying bag to protect your vehicle and your auger from any damage while transporting.
 If you want something that won't break the bank, the Eskimo Stingray is a good pick.

 Best Electric Ice Auger